Three-toed sloth: Behavior

+Biology

 Lifecycle

-Members of this genus tend to live around 25 to 30 years, reaching sexual maturation at three to five years of age.
+Members of this genus tend to live around 25 to 30 years, reaching sexual maturity at three to five years of age.
+Three-toed sloths do not have a mating season but breed year-round.

-Three-toed sloths do not have a mating season and breed year round.
-Females give birth to a single young after a gestation period around six months.
-The offspring cling to their mother's bellies for around nine months.
-They are weaned around nine months of age, when the mother leaves her home territory to her offspring and moves elsewhere.
-Adults are solitary, and mark their territories using anal scent glands and dung middens.

 Male three-toed sloths are attracted to females in estrus by their screams echoing throughout the canopy.
 Sloth copulation lasts an average of 25 minutes.
-Male three-toed sloths are strongly polygamous, and exclude competitors from their territory.
+Male three-toed sloths are strongly polygamous and exclude competitors from their territory.
 Males are also able to compete with one another within small habitable territories.
+Females give birth to a single young after a gestation period of around six months.
+The offspring cling to their mother's bellies for around nine months.
+They are weaned around nine months of age when the mother leaves her home territory to her offspring and moves elsewhere.
+Adults are solitary, and mark their territories using anal scent glands and dung middens.

-The home ranges used by wild brown-throated three-toed sloths in Costa Rica include cacao, pasture, riparian forests, peri-urban areas and living fence-rows.
-For the first few months after giving birth, mothers remain at just one or two trees, and guide their young.
+The home ranges used by wild brown-throated three-toed sloths in Costa Rica include cacao, pasture, riparian forests, peri-urban areas, and living fence-rows.
+For the first few months after giving birth, mothers remain at just one or two trees and guide their young.
 At about five to seven months of age, when the young have become more independent, mothers expand their resources and leave their young in new areas.
 During natal dispersion, three-toed sloths prefer tropical forests, often using riparian forest habitat to disperse while avoiding pastures and shade-grown cacao.
-The home range for mothers are larger than those of young.
-After separation, only the mothers use the cacao-growing forest, but both use riparian forest.
+The home range for mothers is larger than those of young.
+After separation, only the mothers use the cacao-growing forest, but both use riparian forests.
 Different types of trees are used by both mother and young, which indicates that this agricultural matrix provides an important habitat type for these animals.